Agnam Tonguel Water System Project – Senegal

 After pipes are lowered into the earth and connections are established and proven to be effective, the professional team and Agnam volunteer team will cover the subterranean pipe network.
 The large pipe will be capped at its terminal point, near the northern edge of the village.

-The master plumber will provide private faucets in compounds that have cash prepared at the time of initial install, although these individual pipes are not to be paid for with project funds.
+The master plumber will provide private faucets in compounds that have cash prepared at the time of initial installation, although these individual pipes are not to be paid for with project funds.
 The plumber will continue to maintain communication and work in the village, as individual families accumulate enough money to pay for their branches.

 The village is providing the land for the project and will pay nearly half of the master plumber’s fee and the fee of the work supervisor.
 The homes along the main road of Agnam have also agreed to host the laborers for the extent of their work in the village, where they will be provided three meals a day.
 Finally, a large sheep will be offered by the village, in proportion to the size of the project, to be sacrificed and eaten at the inception of the digging, as is a tradition in nearly all Muslim communities.